johnstclair/TAADDA_CPU/README.md

 ```

 Function example:
-Computes to the 12th Fibonacci number.
+Computes to the inputted value Fibonacci number.

 ```asm
 ; default value in registers is 0, so no need to set reg0 to 0